kannel-outis/Iroyin_NewsApp/README.md

 ## Overview

 This app was created for the chingu Solo Challenge.
-It's a News app the gets news data from the [NewsApi](https://newsapi.org/).
+It's a News app that gets news data from the [NewsApi](https://newsapi.org/).
-And was created with [Flutter](https://flutter.dev/)
+And it is written with [Flutter](https://flutter.dev/)

 ## Features
 This App has the following Features